dragsbruh/grall/readme.md

 dont use funky characters for task name etc. keep it simple a-z or A-Z or 1-9. newlines will cause some issues.

+## todo

+- [ ] training optimization (move away from sorted arrays to probably a tree-like structure? but thats probably memory bloat)
+- [ ] chunked trainings and model merging (allows distributed training, cool)
+- [ ] better stdio api
+- [ ] better cli
+- [ ] make it faster (goal: 10MB/sec)

+i plan to make an openai-like api for this but that will be a different repo, ill probably call it [opengrall](https://github.com/dragsbruh/opengrall). this repo is purely for the zig implementation of the engine.